graphprotocol/0x-subgraph/README.md

 * Exchange.sol / MExchangeCore.sol (v2)
     * event CancelUpTo - It would not be very useful and it will emit the Cancel events for all orders that get cancelled
 * Exchange.sol (v1)
     * event LogError - No use in tracking this anymore, with solidity error messages added
+    * event LogAuthorizedAddressAdded - Just emitted once to authorize Exchange contract
+    * event LogAuthorizedAddressRemoved - Just emitted once to authorize Exchange contract

 Contracts Not Included
 * TokenRegistry.sol (v1)
     * This is not included because it was removed after v1, since 0x could not keep up with the tokens being add